newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/ticket-broker-reseller-registration.md

 filename: ticket-broker-reseller-registration
 displayname: ticket-broker-reseller-registration
 urlSlug: ticket-broker-reseller-registration
-name: Register as a Ticket Broker (Ticket Reseller)
+name: Register Your Business as a Ticket Broker (Ticket Reseller)
 webflowName: Ticket Broker (Ticket Reseller)
 summaryDescriptionMd: >
   You need to register as a ticket broker if you resell admission tickets to